MILGAMMA 50mg/250mcg x 20 tabl

 In the complex treatment of the following diseases:

-Neurological diseases of various origins, neuropathies and polyneuropathies (diabetic, alcoholic, etc.), neuralgia, neuritis, herpes zoster, facial paresis (facial paresis), heart muscle damage due to vitamin B 1 deficiency; rheumatic complaints, muscle pains; with symptoms of severe stress and in a period of recovery (restoration of the body).
+Neurological diseases of various origins, neuropathies and polyneuropathies (diabetic, alcoholic, etc.), neuralgias, neuritis, herpes zoster, facial paresis (facial paresis), damage to the heart muscle due to vitamin B1 deficiency; rheumatic complaints, muscle pain; for symptoms of severe stress and during the period of convalescence (restoration of the body).

 Milgamma coated tablets are used in adults